Using drones for good isn’t easy.

 We don’t impose ‘chapters’ on anyone.
 We rather work bottom-up, empowering local initiatives or thought-leaders by investing skills, resources and opportunities into them so they can thrive.

 Our goal is to support the evolution of a vibrant and diverse drone ecosystem in every country in Africa.

-Our founding members having been pioneering civic drones in Africa since 2012, when skyCAM established the continent’s first newsroom-based drone team in Kenya.
+Our founding members having been pioneering civic drones in Africa since 2012, when African skyCAM established the continent’s first newsroom-based drone team in Kenya.
 We’ve helped shape global discourse, as demonstrated by the 10 million interactions triggered around the world by Unequal Scenes’ footage of urban inequality.
-We’re pioneering new ways to fight environmental degradation, led by BlastTracker’s work around dynamite fishing.
+We’re pioneering new ways to fight environmental degradation, led by BlastTracker’s work around blast fishing.
 And, we’re changing the face of disaster management and response through UhuruLab’s mapping work for the World Bank and Tanzanian government.